The Division: Home media

 The DVD set containing all four seasons including the pilot was released by Visual Entertainment in Region 1 on March 19, 2018.

 As of 2025, this show isn't available to stream on Paramount+ nor Amazon Prime Video, but is distributed by Paramount Global Content Distribution via CBS Media Ventures.

+In 2026, the Indian-based international sales agent and representative Flair Communications announced that International rights to the series have been recently acquired under license from the Paramount Skydance corporation to coincide with the show's 25th anniversary, which is set to have remastered the complete series in 4K.